 Be honest with your landlord about your pets, their size, and their energy levels before signing a lease.
 You could even create a pet “resume” to help introduce your landlord to your animal and highlight their training certifications and vaccinations.

 Check out the neighborhood

-If you have a dog, chances are you’ll be exploring the neighborhood on a pretty regular basis during walks.
+If you’re moving with a dog, chances are you’ll be exploring the neighborhood on a pretty regular basis during walks.
 Because of this, it’s smart to scope out the entire area you’re considering, to make sure it’s a good fit.

 A few questions to ask yourself:

 - Are there loose dogs or other animals who might bother your pup?